Step-by-step instructions specific to the ’82-85 Celica/Supra:

 –A: In the picture above, you see what this sucker’s made of.
 Ring of metal, ring of rubber, ring of metal (MIGHT have remenants of a plastic ring too, but probably not).
 The plastic ring may be sitting down in the middle of it, or partially attached, pull it out if so.
 He’s the fucker responsible for your sloppy shifter, throw it on the floor and spit on it.

 –B: One ring of metal (preferrably the inner one), has got to go.
 Looks bad, easy to do.
-Using a Flat-head screwdriver, pry out the metal ring a bit.
+Using a flat-head screwdriver, pry out the metal ring a bit.
 Once you’ve got enough bite, use your needle-nose pliers and apply inward pressure while you work the metal ring away from the rubber wall a bit at a time until it comes free.
-Throw it on the floor and spit on it.
-Look here for an image of it…

 –C: Now comes the fun part, pulling that rubber bastard out of there. …you do it the same way as the metal ring, but it takes more tact.
-Working the flathead up and down going around a little at a time, while applying pressure with the needle-nose pliers works best.
+Working the flat-head up and down going around a little at a time, while applying tension with the needle-nose pliers works best.
 You’ll need to check down in there and make sure you got all the chunks and hunks out and you’re set!
-Look here for an image of it…

 Out you bastards!